ammarashah392-hue/decodelabs-tasks/README.md

-# Decodelabs Engineering and Technical Drawings
+# Interior-Design-Projects:

-Welcome to my internship repository.
+Welcome to my Interior-Design-Projects repository.
 This project showcases technical drawings and schematics completed during my internship at Decodelabs.
 It demonstrates my skills in computer-aided design (CAD), engineering visualization, and technical documentation.

 ### Repository Contents